 Feeling the weight of her community’s need, Quatia decided she would host a training series for mothers and others interested in being maternal health workers or supporters.
 The money to put on this series would be an issue, but Quatia was committed to seeing it through, even spending her own money to make sure the classes had all the proper equipment.

 "We had to spend, like, $600 on a model Pelvis.
-I knew I wouldn’t be able to fundraise for it, because, who is going to believe me that we need to spend $600 on a model Pelvis?!”
+I thought I wouldn’t be able to fundraise for it, because, who is going to believe me that we need to spend $600 on a model Pelvis?!”

-That year, Osorio received a Seed grant to create a community-led and focused maternal health support service with members to promote education, awareness, advocacy to reduce poor birth outcomes in communities directly affected by environmental and social determinants of health.
+That year, Osorio received a Seed grant to create a community-led and focused maternal health support service to promote education, awareness, advocacy to reduce poor birth outcomes in communities directly affected by environmental and social determinants of health.
 The purpose of this group was to help train a more diverse population of doulas and community childbirth educators in Providence.

 Out of these trainings, a new collective - Umoja Nia - was formed.
 Their vision is to create, engage, and promote a cohort of multicultural, professionally-trained maternal health birth workers including community health workers, doulas, birth assistants, and midwives to promote and activate community-level maternal care to those in need.
 For Umoja Nia, “those in need” especially includes members of vulnerable populations: disadvantaged or stigmatized teen mothers and other low-resource, and low-income families outside of regular routine services - especially those that overlook their emotional and psychological well-being.